PinchToDebug/Pihole-Tray/README.md

 Contributions are welcome!
 If you have an idea for a feature or find a bug, please open an issue or submit a pull request!

 ## 📝 Important
-The project is under development and could havebugs.
+The project is under development and could have bugs.
+To remove an instance go to Computer\HKEY_CURRENT_USER\Software\Pihole_Tray in the Registry Editor and delete the instance (this will change in the future).

 ## 📜 License